 The dirt lane on the other side of the river walks under the viaduct!
 I must say, the architectural wonder actually added to my viewing pleasure.

-After walking under the viaduct, you take a hard left, at about 2.3 kilometers to walk by the hermitage, shown below.
+After walking under the viaduct, you take a hard left, after about 2.4 kilometers to walk by the hermitage, shown below.
 This 18th century Baroque church has a gorgeous belltower to admire.
 We lingered only a moment, with the climb ahead of us.

 The Way from here is on paths until the next town of A Canda, for more than 5.5 kilometers.
 The waymarking on the path is good, and it would be almost impossible to get lost.
 You will see wooden signs and rocks with yellow arrows and concrete mojones to guide you.